-Supervision of contractors will, to an extent, depend on the type of work being carried out: -
+Supervision of contractors will, to an extent, depend on the type of work being carried out: - additional surveys have been requested, so that the works will be compliant with relevant building and health and safety legislation.

 - New contractors or contractors visiting the site on a one-off basis will be directly supervised by a member of school staff. - Term-time contractors or regular contractors to the site will only be allowed unsupervised access following appropriate checks and assurances from the employer.